-New Program Name Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Ph.D. in Early Childhood Education Provide advanced degree for those in ECE and Special Education 2010 Unknown at this time Grants Ph.D. in Business Administration Advanced study in business administration 2011 Unknown at this time Possible private donations M.S. in Water Resource Management and Hydrologic Sciences Joint degree with UNLV, UNR, and DRI 2009 Unknown at this time Grants
+New Program Name Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars

+Ph.D. in Business Advanced study 2011 Unknown at Possible

+1 Administration in business this time private

+administration donations

+M.S. in Water Joint degree with 2009 Unknown at Grants

+Resource UNLV, UNR, this time

+Management and and DRI

+Hydrologic

+Sciences

-New Program Name Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Ph.D. in Water Resource Joint degree with UNLV, 2009 Unknown at this time Grants Management and Hydrologic UNR, and DRI this time Sciences
+Ph.D. in Water Joint degree with 2009 Unknown at Grants

+Resource UNLV, UNR, this time

+Management and and DRI

+Hydrologic

+Sciences